 The smoother, tighter contours that result from upper arm contouring are apparent almost immediately, although initially obscured by swelling and bruising.
 In addition, skin quality is dramatically improved in both appearance and texture.

-Improving contours of the outer thigh may require an incision extending from the groin around the hip.
+Improving contours of the outer thigh may require an incision extending from the groin around the hip or just around the hip only.
 Through these incisions your plastic surgeon will tighten tissues for a smoother, better toned thigh.

 - How to care for the surgical site and drains